lepiej/snake-game-javascript/README.md

 # Snake Game JavaScript

-A classic Snake game built with JavaScript, featuring both frontend and backend components.
+A classic Snake game built with JavaScript.

 ## Features

 - Classic Snake gameplay
 - Score tracking
-- High score persistence (local and server-side)
+- High score persistence (local storage)
 - Pause/Resume functionality
 - Responsive design

 ## Installation

 1. Clone the repository
-2. Install dependencies: `npm install`
-3. Start the server: `npm start`

 ## Usage

+### Running Locally

+- Open the `docs/index.html` file directly in your browser.
-- Open your browser and go to `http://localhost:3000`
+- Alternatively, start the server with `npm install` then `npm start` and go to `http://localhost:3000`.
 - Click "Start Game" to begin
 - Use arrow keys to control the snake
 - Press spacebar to pause/resume
 - Avoid walls and yourself!

+### Running on GitHub Pages

+- Access the game by GitHub Pages URL (https://lepiej.github.io/snake-game-javascript/)

 ## Controls